 We understand.
-There are some things about dental insurance that seem too boring and confusing to pay much attention to.
-At Beam®, we’re working to make the dental benefits space more innovative, more exciting, and less confusing for everyone, whether you’re a Beam® client or just want to learn more.
+Some things about dental insurance that seem too boring and confusing to pay much attention to.
+At Beam®, we’re working to make the dental benefits space more innovative, more exciting, and less confusing for everyone, whether you’re a client or just want to learn more.
 Even I’ll admit that some parts of dental benefits are hard to get excited about, but it doesn’t mean we can’t make them easy to understand (and maybe even a little exciting).

-So why should you care about networks in the first place?
-When you think about what matters in a dental plan for your company, you probably think of things like premiums, deductibles, and coverage levels.
+Why should you care about networks in the first place?
+When you think about what matters in a dental plan for your company, you probably think of premiums, deductibles, and coverage levels.
 All of that is important, but without a great network, you wouldn’t be able to take full advantage of your dental benefits.
 Wondering why?

 Here’s the short version of what you need to know:

-- A provider joins a network to attract patients and streamline some administrative processes and accepts a price list set by the network
+- A provider joins a network to attract patients and streamline some administrative processes.
+They accept a price list set by the network.

 - Visiting an out-of-network dentist does not necessarily mean the service isn’t covered, but it might not be the same level of coverage you’d get from seeing an in-network dentist.

 Still curious?
 Let’s dive in.

 A network is an organization made up of a group of medical providers — in this case, dentists.
 A dental benefits carrier uses a network to give clients easy access to a large number of dentists that will accept their insurance.
 In turn, dentists in the network gain access to a wider range of potential patients.
 Additionally, the network determines the fee schedule that the dentist can accept from an insurance company, which frees both the dentist and the insurance company from the administrative work of determining fee schedules for individual procedures.